Fresh produce sector: supplementary De-listing guidance

-1. In November 2014 the GCA issued interpretative guidance on De-listing practice by retailers regulated by the Groceries Supply Code of Practice (the Code).
+1. In November 2014 the Groceries Code Adjudicator (GCA) issued interpretative guidance on De-listing practice for retailers regulated by the Groceries Supply Code of Practice (the Code).

 2. It has become clear that additional clarification would be of benefit to the fresh produce sector, in particular.
 The GCA has accordingly decided to supplement her existing De-listing guidance.

 3. This supplementary guidance may be used in planning De-listings and will be used by the GCA to inform her approach in any relevant arbitration or other regulatory activity.

 Genuine commercial reasons for De-listing